mykhailohoza/portfolio/README.md

-📄 QA & Python Certificates Repository
-Welcome to my certificates repository!
+📄 Welcome to my repository!
 Here I’ve collected official proof of my professional development in the fields of Software Testing, Quality Assurance, and Test automation.

 📌 About